How Much Does a Commercial Restroom Cleaning and Sanitation Service Cost?

 - Check to see if the company is certified by the Institute of Inspection, Cleaning and Restoration Certification.

 - Ask for a written contract that outlines - in detail - the scope of work, the frequency of visits and the agreed upon price.
+Check out this sample commercial cleaning contract.

 Author: Ashley Smith